JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 Flags `-DUSE_3DGlauber=ON -DUSE_MUSIC=ON -DUSE_ISS=ON` above mean we are building JETSCAPE framework with `3DGlauber`, `MUSIC` and `iSS` modules on.

-After finishing the compile, users can see the executable file `PythiaIsrTest` and `PythiaIsrMUSIC` in the build folder.
+After finishing the compile, users can see the executable files `PythiaIsrTest` and `PythiaIsrMUSIC` in the build folder.
 `PythiaIsrTest` runs the `3D-Glauber+iMATTER`, `PythiaIsrMUSIC` runs the `3D-Glauber+iMATTER+MUSIC+iSS`.
 The parameter file is `../config/jetscape_user_iMATTERMCGlauberMUSIC.xml`.